 Not only do they help with your stability, hiking poles provide support for your knees too, which you need if you are on a multi-day trip.
 But, in general, poles can be helpful for day hikes that last several hours as well.

 One reader says, “I used two poles for the Inca trail.
 They were literally worth their weight in gold!
 They definitely helped take the weight of the backpack, and helped me up and down the thousands of stairs!”

 There are lots of considerations to make when getting your poles, including material, locking mechanisms, handles, and if you need a collapsible hiking pole (which is better for traveling).

-Check out TFG reader picks of the best trekking poles for women and you’ll be ready to conquer your next outdoor adventure!
+Now, check out TFG reader picks of the best trekking poles for women, so you’ll be ready to conquer your next outdoor adventure!

 Best Collapsible Trekking Poles